sin4ch/qgjob/README.md

 All targets require valid BrowserStack credentials.

-## Example AppWright Test Files
+## Example AppWright Test File

-The project includes sample AppWright test files for demonstration:
+The project includes a sample AppWright test file for demonstration:

-- `tests/onboarding.spec.js` - User onboarding flow test
-- `tests/login.spec.js` - Login functionality test
-- `tests/checkout.spec.js` - Checkout process test
 - `tests/wikipedia.spec.js` - Wikipedia search and verification test (AppWright reference implementation)

-These test files demonstrate the expected format for AppWright tests that can be submitted to the job orchestrator.
+This test file demonstrates the expected format for AppWright tests that can be submitted to the job orchestrator.

 ## Production Deployment